Oleksii-Kshenskyi/leviathanK/README.md

 - same make commands as for Manjaro/Arch to control the application execution and building.

 ## On any other Linux
-Use your system's package manager to install
+Use your system's package manager to install:
 - cmake 3
 - ninja build system
 - valgrind if needed

 Then make sure that the executables for those are called `cmake`, `ninja` and `valgrind` on your system.
 If not, change the executable calls in the Makefile accordingly.

 # The 2020 Challenge
 This project is a part of the 2020 challenge where I would start and finish one IT (mostly programming except for one month) project within one month, one project a month starting from Feb 2020.
 This project is the April 2020 project (Run One, which is currently the only one for this project, started on 04/01/2020 and ended on 04/30/2020).
 This is the reason why there were some bugs left in the print implementation and features like deleting a node and saving trees to/restoring from a file were not implemented, due to the 04/30/2020 deadline.
-For precise statistics on estimations and time spent on this project, please refer to issue #1 of this project.
+For precise statistics on estimations and time spent on this project, please refer to issue [#1](https://github.com/Oleksii-Kshenskyi/leviathanK/issues/1) of this project.